BlakeASmith/DistributedWebScraping/README.md

 Each project has it's own _build.sh_ script for building and tagging the images.
 Note that all of the _Kotlin_ projects are build to a jar file (by gradle) on the host machine and then copied into the image.
 Otherwise all of the dependencies would have to be downloaded on each build of the container.
-The builds are ran using a gradle wrapper, so the correct version of gradle should be installed automatically.
+The buids are ran using a gradle wrapper, so the correct version of gradle should be installed automatically.

 ## Running Test Cases